By Claire Bacon, ACN, CNC

 When you supplement with enzymes that breakdown fibrin, and consume antioxidant and anti-inflammatory nutrients, these inflammatory effects reduce and blood flow increases.
 Our favorites are Nattokinase and Serrapeptidase enzymes, (aka “systemic enzymes”).
 By doing so, active stem cells, immune cells, nutrients and oxygen can be delivered to tissues throughout the body, maintaining optimal health.

 Exposure to ionizing radiation is associated with damage to the heart and coronary arteries.
 This commonly happens with x-rays, which in the process of revealing our bones, can remove electrons from the cells and tissues through which they pass.
-This action may cause eventual harm, such as skin or tissue damage, or cancer.
+This action may cause eventual harm, such as skin or lymphatic tissue damage, or cancer.
 Recent studies become better able to quantify this risk, while also adjusting for medical and lifestyle risk factors.

 Unrepaired damage to cells and tissues leads to signaling by reactive oxygen species (ROS), micro RNAs, and cytokines.
 At the cellular level, damage manifests as apoptosis and oxidative stress.
 Cellular mutations caused by mis-repaired DNA damage are major drivers for cancer, circulatory, and/or metabolic diseases.